End of cookies: New marketing strategies

 Third-party cookies were also used to measure the performance of marketing campaigns.
 New cookieless measurement methods are emerging today as essential solutions.

 These approaches rely on advanced tools and statistical models to assess campaign effectiveness.
-For example, Marketing Mix Modeling (MMM) stands out by offering the ability to analyze the impact of various marketing channels on sales using aggregated and historical data.
+For example, Marketing Mix Modeling (MMM) stands out by offering the ability to analyse the impact of various marketing channels on sales using aggregated and historical data.

 Marketing Mix Modeling: detailed steps